 We borrow money from a variety of depositors and institutions in order to provide loans to our customers.
 Changes in market interest rates cause our net interest income to increase or decrease, as some of our assets and liabilities carry interest rates that fluctuate with market benchmarks.
-The interest rate benchmark for our floating rate assets is generally the prime rate, and the interest rate benchmark for our floating rate liabilities is generally either the Secured Overnight Financing Rate ("SOFR"), the London Interbank Offered Rate ("LIBOR"), U.S. Treasury bills, or the federal funds rate.
-The prime rate and the SOFR, LIBOR, U.S. Treasury bills or federal funds rate could reset at different times or could diverge, leading to mismatches in the interest rates on our floating rate assets and floating rate liabilities.
-We are in the process of amending existing asset and liability contracts that reference LIBOR to reference a new benchmark rate.
-The new benchmark rates include, but are not limited to, SOFR, federal funds and U.S. Treasury bills.
-We expect the transition from the LIBOR benchmark to be completed in 2023 and do not expect it to have a material impact to our company.
+The interest rate benchmark for our floating rate assets is generally the prime rate, and the interest rate benchmark for our floating rate liabilities is generally either the Secured Overnight Financing Rate ("SOFR"), U.S. Treasury bills, or the federal funds rate.
+The prime rate and the SOFR, U.S. Treasury bills or federal funds rate could reset at different times or could diverge, leading to mismatches in the interest rates on our floating rate assets and floating rate liabilities.
+We completed our transition from the London Interbank Offered Rate ("LIBOR") benchmark in the second quarter of 2023 and it did not have a material impact to our company.

-The following table presents the approximate net interest income impacts forecasted over the next twelve months from an immediate and parallel change in interest rates affecting all interest rate sensitive assets and liabilities at March 31, 2023.
+The following table presents the approximate net interest income impacts forecasted over the next twelve months from an immediate and parallel change in interest rates affecting all interest rate sensitive assets and liabilities at September 30, 2023.

-Basis Point Change At March 31, 2023
+Basis Point Change At Septemb er 30, 2023

-(\$ in millions)
+(\$ in millions) · -

--100 basis points \$ (197)
+-100 basis points \$ (230)

-+100 basis points \$ 41
++100 basis points \$ 45